2024

 2024-0678 9 Dec 2024 Liverpool and Wirral

-Office of Product Safety Standards National Fire Chief’s Council
+National Fire Chief’s Council Office of Product Safety Standards

-Concerns summary The public is largely unaware of the life-threatening fire risks posed by lithium-ion batteries from electronic devices stored in homes.
+Concerns summary (AI summary) The public is largely unaware of the life-threatening fire risks posed by lithium-ion batteries from electronic devices stored in homes.
 There is a critical lack of communication and media coverage on this danger.

 Michael Thompson